Anchorsify/Anchorsify.github.io/_projects/Katon.md

 Effects: This technique initially does no damage.
 However, it detonates and does the listed damage using half your NDB, across the listed area, if a damage-dealing Katon jutsu (which isn't itself) contacts its area, or if a person with an Ignite status of 5 or higher is present within it.
 This explosion cannot be dodged (though the effect which triggered it, if an attack, can still be dodged or otherwise defended against normally).
 The gas is also particularly thick, and not particularly breathable: Every 10 IC that someone spends in the cloud adds a Suffocation 1 status to them.
 A person is never considered to be affected by more than one Mist Blaze Dance, even if the areas of the techniques overlap.
 If hit by the technique which sets of this technique while within its area, you combine the two damage rolls together as a single damage for determining wounds.

+If this technique is placed in an area where it immediately detonates on the same IC in which it is used, it can be dodged normally as an Area of Effect attack of its normal size and speed, even if it is detonated immediately by a person with an Ignite status setting it off.

 #### --( Yoen no Jutsu - Ember-Burning Technique )--
 One of the few katon jutsu which lacks offensive applications, this technique's rank comes from the precision necessary to perform it without lighting oneself on fire.
 It literally burns dirt, grime, sweat, and contaminants from the target's clothes and body (without, notably, causing either to go up in flames themselves).
 It can also be used to sterilize (or, if necessary, cauterize) wounds by tracing them with one's fingertips.